-\end{adjustwidth} where $\mu = 1 - (\alpha + \beta)$, $\nu = \kappa - \beta \kappa$, $\alpha,\beta,\gamma$ are the similarity exponents and $A,u_1,u_2$ the positive constants, the $\kappa$ positive exponent is obtained from the solution of Equation~\eqref{eq::11}, $\mathcal{H}_1$ is an integration constant, and $\Gamma()$ is the upper incomplete Gamma function~\cite{NIST}.
-Equation~\eqref{eq::GeneralSolution} can be simplified by substituting the similarity exponents and constants from the non-rotating case:
+where $\mu = 1 - (\alpha + \beta)$ and $\nu = \kappa - \beta \kappa$, the $\alpha,\beta,\gamma$ are the similarity exponents and $A,u_1,u_2$ positive constants and $\kappa$ positive exponent is obtained from the solution of the Eq.~\eqref{eq::11}.
+The $\mathcal{H}_1$ is an integration constant and $\Gamma()$ is the upper incomplete Gamma function \cite{NIST}.
+The Eq.~\eqref{eq::GeneralSolution} can be simplified if we substitute the similarity exponents and constants from the non-rotating case,